dasmikko/simple-react-template/README.md

 # Simple React Template
-Super simple, and easy to use, opionated React template, with a bunch of features.
+Super simple, and easy to use, opinionated React template, with a bunch of features.

 There is always room for improvement, so feel free to fork, make change and then make a PR.